lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 <hr style="height:5pt; visibility:hidden;" />
 # Basic introduction to full-potential program lmf

 This tutorial carries out a basic DFT calculation for silicon.
-The goal is to provide a simple introduction to the input and output files and the basics of running the code.
+The goal is to introduce you to the different file types and the basics of running the code.
 It is assumed that you have installed the executables and that they are in your path (see installing tutorial for more).
 The starting point is a structure file called "init.si".
 The init file contains basic structural information in a format that is recognised by the Questaal program (it is analogous to the POSCAR file in VASP).
-You can convert other standard structure files into an init file using conversion tools that are supplied as part of the suite of programs.
-See the /path/ page for more information on file conversion and an example of how to create a structure file manually.
-Below is a complete list of the commands that will be carried out.

 <hr style="height:5pt; visibility:hidden;" />
 ### Command summary

-    $mkdir si       #test
+    $mkdir si
     $cd si
     $cp path/init.si .
-    $blm init.si --express
-    $cp actrl.si ctrl.si
-    $blm init.si --express
+    $blm init.si --express    #create actrl and site files
-    $cp actrl.si ctrl.si
+    $cp actrl.si ctrl.si      #copy actrl to recognised ctrl prefix
-    $lmfa ctrl.si
+    $lmfa ctrl.si             #make basp file, atm file and gmax value
-    $vi ctrl.si
+    $vi ctrl.si               #set k mesh and gmax values in ctrl file
-    $cp basp0.si basp.si
+    $cp basp0.si basp.si      #copy basp0 to recognised basp prefix
-    $lmf ctrl.si
+    $lmf ctrl.si              #run single iteration
-    $vi ctrl.si
+    $vi ctrl.si               #set nit to 20
-    $lmf ctrl.si > out.lmfsc
+    $lmf ctrl.si > out.lmfsc  #make self-consistent

 <hr style="height:5pt; visibility:hidden;" />
 ### Tutorial summary